GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 - [ ] An Error Boundary Event is attached to Create Folder.
 - [ ] The boundary event catches `ANY ERROR`.
 - [ ] The Error Event flows to a Human Task.
-- [ ] The Human Task uses the `folder-inop-notify` form.
+- [ ] The Human Task uses the `folder-error-notify` form.
 - [ ] The form contains the required Display Text message.
 - [ ] The Human Task flows to an End Event.

 ---

-# Part 3: Support Multiple File Uploads
+## LAB 4: Support Multiple File Uploads
 The current process supports only a single uploaded file.
 You will modify the process so that users can attach multiple files to a claim and the process can handle each uploaded file individually.

 ---

-## Step 1: Create the Required Process Variables
+### Step 1: Create the Required Process Variables

 Create the following process variables: